 The Summer Public Interest Stipend (SPIS) was established to encourage first-year and second-year students to explore public interest work.
-Students are eligible for the SPIS if they are working for a public interest employer during the summer and are not receiving compensation or academic credit for the work.
+Students are eligible to apply for the SPIS if they are working for a public interest employer during the summer.

 Students must secure public interest employment prior to submitting the SPIS application.
-Public interest positions may include employment such as working for a legal aid organization, non-profit organization, governmental agency, prosecutor’s office, and public defender’s office.
+Public interest positions may include employment such as working for a legal aid organization, non-profit organization, or public defender’s office.
 Applications are available on Symplicity.

-The applications are due by 5pm on February 15.
+The applications are due by 5pm on Friday, February 16, 2018.
 There is a Faculty committee designated for making award decisions.
-Decisions will be made on a rolling basis, beginning February 26.
+Decisions will be made on a rolling basis.
 Please read the application and terms and conditions carefully as they have changed from past years.

 Here are a few noteworthy changes:

 - In addition to the Statement of Interest and Hiring Verification form, applications must include a resume and unofficial transcript.
 Applicants may also submit up to two letters of recommendation.

 - Employment with Federal and state judges will not be considered for stipend funds.

-- Students are required to work full time (40 hours) for 10 weeks.
+- Students are required to work 37.5 hours for 8 weeks or 300 hours.